dabb3/nest-api-challenge/README.md

 ## BACKEND ENGINEERING TASK

-This project is a challange proposed by Payever for the position of Back-end Engineer.
+This project is a challenge proposed by Payever for the position of Back-end Engineer.
 It`s a task to create a simple REST application from scratch, using Nest.js, Typescript, MongoDB, RabbitMQ and communicating with an external API (<https://reqres.in/>) .

 ## TECHNOLOGIES